iTec-Inc/The-Bot-iOX-Project/README.md

 Please note that you atleast need to know how to run node.js files.
 # Info
 This is a bot designed to help you make your own bot and then share it, A project proudly made with Plixin Inc.
+# Notes
+Please note that this is not compiled, (.exe) and never will be, because of specific things.
+Instead you will have to run it form the source code.
 # About the version and updates
 This Pre-Release, (v1.2-alpha) only supports "Hello" and replys in the terminal "bot has said Hello".
 # How to use